Best Of17 min read

 Pros:

-• Best free tier in the market, and it's not particularly close
+• Best free tier in the market by a landslide

 • Scales with you as you grow

-• Massive ecosystem of integrations and educational resources (HubSpot Academy is genuinely good — I've used it myself)
+• Massive ecosystem of integrations and learning resources (HubSpot Academy is genuinely excellent)

 Cons: